ACCEPTING CASES NATIONWIDE

 Potential long-term health implications of using Depo-Provera include irreversible bone density loss, a delayed return to fertility, ongoing menstrual irregularities, an increased risk of certain cancers, blood clots, and severe depression.

-What symptoms should I be aware of that might indicate a brain tumor linked to Depo-Provera?
+What symptoms should I be aware of that might indicate a brain tumor after taking Depo-Provera?

-Symptoms that might indicate a brain tumor linked to Depo-Provera include changes in vision, headaches, hearing loss, memory loss, seizures, loss of smell, and trouble speaking.
+Symptoms that might indicate a brain tumor include changes in vision, headaches, hearing loss, memory loss, seizures, loss of smell, and trouble speaking.

 Who qualifies for a Depo-Provera lawsuit?